-CEMBUREAU, the European Cement Association, is delighted to announce its 2020 summit - Cementing Europe's Future: Building the Green Deal - in the Sofitel Brussels Europe on 13 October.
-The event will also be live-streamed so you can take part virtually.
-To register, please click here.
+CEMBUREAU, the European Cement Association, is delighted to announce its 2020 summit - Cementing Europe's Future: Building the Green Deal - online on 13 October.
+To register to the webinar, please click here.

 The day's discussions will be moderated by experienced journalist, speaker and moderator, Jacki Davis.

-To open and frame the day's discussions, there will be three keynote speeches.
+To open and frame the day's discussions, there will be two keynote speeches.
 This will be followed by the two main sessions.

 The first session is entitled "The Road to 2050: Decarbonising Our Industry” and will focus on the cement industry’s contribution to CO2 emission reduction in the manufacturing of clinker and cement, the first two “C’s” of our decarbonisation strategy.
 It will look at the current decarbonisation efforts of the cement sector in terms of innovation and deployment of low-carbon technologies, and at the development of appropriate policy frameworks to deliver these investments.
 This will include a number of key policy issues such as access to alternative fuels and renewable energy, the development of public and innovative private funding tools for breakthrough technologies, as well as stable long-term regulatory frameworks to support industrial transformation.
 The debate over carbon border mechanisms will also be part of that session.